Preserving a Bottle of Opened Wine

 After opening a bottle of wine, insert WiKeeps to pump inert gas into the bottle while squeezing the wine out.

-Con: Pricey, Wikeeps retails at US$ 199.
+Con: Pricey compared to traditional preservation system, though can offer longer shelf-life.
+Wikeeps retails at US$ 199.
 Constant cartridge refill requires.
+Various types of cartridge options to serve budget and needs.
 One cartridge (~US$ 6) can serve ~3 bottles, as each pour requires gas displacement.

 This is the latest wine preservation gadget, opening a bottle without uncorking it.
 A needle is inserted past the foil into the bottle.
 Argon gas is injected and wine is squirted out.

-Pro: Enable a wine lover to preserve a bottle for months, as the condition in the bottle is minimally disturbed.
+Pro: Enable a wine lover to preserve a bottle for months, as the remaining wine in the bottle is never exposed to oxygen.
+Can keep wine for months.
+Customer service is accountable and responsive.

 Note: Coravin does not work on synthetic cork nor screw caps... though most fine wines rarely come in synthetic corks or screw caps... so we didn't find this to be much of a problem.